Posts Tagged ‘Heating Repair’

 • Reduced repairs – Perhaps one of the best benefits to regular furnace maintenance is that it can potentially reduce the need for costly repairs.
 When you have a professional heating technician from Tuckers looking over your furnace, they’ll be able to detect small problems before they potentially turn into larger ones.

 • Increased efficiency – When you use your furnace often without every maintaining it, dirt and dust will start to build up in it.
 The moving parts will start to wear out which can lead to a decrease in efficiency.
-During regular maintenance visits, our technicians will clean out and thorough inspect your furnace.
+During regular maintenance visits, our technicians will clean out and thoroughly inspect your furnace.
 We’ll lubricate the fan’s bearings, replace the fan belt and much more.
 All of this can potentially increase the efficiency of your furnace.

 • Extended equipment life – We called to replace furnaces all the time here in Chevy Chase.
 Many of those furnaces were destroyed by small problems that could have been detected and fixed during a routine maintenance visit.